canonical/cloud-init/doc/rtd/reference/cli.rst

 .. note::

-   What `clean` cleans can be supplemented / customized.
+   The operations performed by `clean` can be supplemented / customized.
 See:
    :ref:`custom_cleaners`.

 .. _cli_collect_logs: